DataSinkMergeCDCOptions

 Load model from yaml file object using laktory.yaml.RecursiveLoader.
 Supports

-reference to external yaml and sql files using !use
+reference to external yaml and sql files using !use, !extend and !update tags.

 Path to external files can be defined using model or environment variables.